sushanth2714/VSD_WORKSHO/README.md

 7.Cell Delay Calculations.

-6.Identify and resolve any issues in the Design Rule Check (DRC) section of the existing Magic technology file for the SkyWater process.
+8.Fixing DRC Violations in the Sky130A Magic Tech File.

-#### Task 1: Cloning Custom Inverter Standard Cell Design from GitHub Repository
+### Task 1: Cloning Custom Inverter Standard Cell Design from GitHub Repository
 1.Navigate to the OpenLANE working directory:

 ```bash